single-spa/single-spa.js.org/website/versioned_docs/version-4.x/migrating-react-tutorial.md

 ## Step One: Set up the single-spa config

 The __single-spa config__ consists of all code that is not part of a [registered application](configuration#registeringapplications).
-Ideally, this only includes an html file and a javascript file that registers single-spa applications.
+Ideally, this only includes an HTML file and a JavaScript file that registers single-spa applications.
 It is best practice to keep your single spa config as small as possible and to simply defer to single-spa to manage all of the applications.

 Usually, when using [webpack](https://webpack.js.org/) with React, we recommend setting your __single-spa config__ as the entry point in your *webpack.config.js* ([see also the "Setup Webpack" example](starting-from-scratch.md#1b-setup-webpack)).
 However, this application was built using [create-react-app](https://github.com/facebook/create-react-app), so we don't have access to the *webpack.config.js* without [ejecting](https://github.com/facebook/create-react-app/blob/master/packages/react-scripts/template/README.md#npm-run-eject).